geowarin/electron-hot-loader/README.md

 little need for a babel transpilation...
 If you can live with the lack of es6 modules and spread operators!

 In exchange, you will get a much better developer experience.
 Not much overhead or config and very fast reloads.
-Also, as soon as those feature land in V8, we'll get them for free!
+Also, as soon as those features land in V8, we'll get them for free!

 ## Principle